-- 1. Directors will be entitled to receive The Board of Directors will determine the remuneration corresponding to each Director, in their condition as such, and, when applicable, for the development of executive functions, set forth in accordance with the provisions of the by-laws and the remuneration policy approved by the General Meeting and in accordance, if applicable, with the indications of the Remuneration Committee.
+- 1. The Board of Directors will determine the remuneration corresponding to each Director, in their condition as such, and, when applicable, for the development of executive functions, in accordance with the provisions of the by-laws and the remuneration policy approved by the General Meeting and in accordance, if applicable, with the indications of the Remuneration Committee.
 With the exception of the remuneration expressly approved by the General Shareholders Meeting. - 2.
 The Board of Directors will strive to ensure that remuneration is moderate and commensurate with market conditions.
 In all cases, the remuneration of the directors should keep a reasonable proportion with the importance of the Company, the economic situation at any given time, and market standards of comparable companies.
 The established remuneration system should be aimed at promoting long-term profitability and sustainability of the Company and incorporate the necessary caution to avoid the excessive assumption of risks and the reward of favourable results. - 3.
-In particular, the Board of Directors will adopt all measures within its means to ensure that remuneration of external-Directors, in their condition as such, including any remuneration they receive as members of the Committees, conforms to the following guidelines: - (a) external Directors must be remunerated according to their effective dedication and of the functions and responsibilities attributed to them; and - (b) the remuneration amount of external Directors, in their condition as such, remuneration must be calculated such that it offers incentives for dedication without undermining their independence. - 4.
-In addition, Directors may receive compensation in the form of Company shares or shares in another group company, options or other share-based instruments.
-When the remuneration is keyed to shares of the Company or share-based instruments, it must be agreed on by the General Shareholders' Meeting.
-Where appropriate, the agreement will list the number of shares to be delivered, the exercise price for the options, and the price of the shares taken as reference and the term set for this type of remuneration. - 4.
-The Board of Directors will determine the remuneration of the Directors developing executive functions as well as the terms and conditions of their contracts according to the current regulation and remunerations policy.

-5. The Company General Meeting will approve, at least every three (3) years and as a separate point of the agenda, the remuneration policy of the directors, that will adapt, as appropriate, to the remuneration policy included in the By-laws, in the legally foreseen terms.
+In particular, the Board of Directors will adopt all measures within its means to ensure that remuneration of Directors, in their condition as such, including any remuneration they receive as members of the Committees, conforms to the following guidelines: - (a) Directors must be remunerated according to their effective dedication and of the functions and responsibilities attributed to them; and - (b) the remuneration amount of Directors, in their condition as such, must be calculated such that it offers incentives for dedication without undermining their independence. - 4.
+The Board of Directors will determine the remuneration of the Directors developing executive functions as well as the terms and conditions of their contracts according to the current regulation and remunerations policy. - 5.
+The Company General Meeting will approve, at least every three (3) years and as a separate point of the agenda, the remuneration policy of the directors, that will adapt, as appropriate, to the remuneration policy included in the By-laws, in the legally foreseen terms.
 The proposal of the mentioned remuneration policy should be accompanied by a report from the Remuneration Committee.